Alix Payen: A rare and little-known testimony

 Fragment of a letter from Alix Payen, dated April 16, copied in ink in his memoirs.

 Contemporary testimonies of the Communards are rare.
 This is because the repression they suffered did not allow them to preserve their writings, but also because of their limited writing skills and the short existence of the Communard.
 The epistolary conversation that Alix Payen maintained with his family during the insurrectionary events is therefore perceived by Michèle Audin and Bernard Guyon as an "exceptional" and "remarkable" testimony, particularly with regard to the details of the defence of Paris besieged by the Versaillais.

 Despite this specificity, Alix Payen's name is not well known and only benefits from a few citations.
 Michèle Audin speculates on the invisibility of her existence and that of her writings - even though Édith Thomas had mentioned her in her book Les Pétroleuses - and on the fact that Alix Payen does not correspond to the stereotypes constructed by the Versaillais or those of historians specialising in the Commune.
-A woman of bourgeois origin, she was not active, nor was she a member of any club or organisation such as the International Workers' Association or the Women's Union for the Defence of Paris and the Care of the Wounded, nor did she use her pen in the newspapers, nor, as the canteen worker Victorine Brocher did, did she publish her memories.
+A woman of bourgeois origin, she was not active, nor was she a member of any club or organisation such as the International Workers' Association or the Women's Union for the Defence of Paris and the Care of the Wounded, nor did she use her pen in the newspapers, nor, unlike the canteen worker Victorine Brocher, did she have a memoir published.